 © Stephen E. Jones

-This is the first installment of part #6, "Sixth century," of my "Chronology of the Turin Shroud: AD 30 - present" series.
-See part #1, "First century" and index, for more information about this series.
+This is the first installment of part #9, "Ninth century," of my "Chronology of the Turin Shroud: AD 30 - present" series.
+For more information about this series see part #1, "First century" and index.

-To be continued in the second installment of this part #6 in this series.
+To be continued in the second installment of this part #9 of this series.

 1. This post is copyright.
-Permission is granted to quote from any part of this post (but not the whole post), provided it includes a reference citing my name, its subject heading, its date, and a hyperlink back to this page. [return]
+I grant permission to quote from any part of this post (but not the whole post), provided it includes a reference citing my name, its subject heading, its date, and a hyperlink back to this page[return].